brindibeetle/library-app/README.md

 *This app consists of a backend in Java and frontend in Elm.
 It provides a service for the administration of books and their lend-outs.*

+### Owner

+Emile Verschuren is the creator of this application.
+Any remarks, questions at emile.verschuren@lunatech.nl.

+### Authentication

+The authentication takes place via google Oauth.
+Note that only emails from lunatech-domains (fr,be,nl) are allowed.

 ## Backend

+### Technical

+This backend is made with Java, Spring Boot, JPA, Hibernate, Swagger.
+The data is persisted in a Post-gres database, unit tests take place in a volatile H2 database.

 ### Resources